zergiocosta/SC-BXSlider/README.md

 Otherwise, soon, I'll make it possible.
 All the options you have on [BX Slider](http://bxslider.com/) you will have in here.

+### What is coming next?
+ - More options into the plugin's options page
+ - Call files and scripts only when necessary

 ## License
 [![WTFPL](wtfpl-badge.png "WTFPL")](https://github.com/zergiocosta/SC-BXSlider/blob/master/LICENSE)